 The Fulbright U.S. Student Program offers over 1,900 opportunities for students to study, research, or teach abroad while promoting cross-cultural interaction and mutual understanding.
-Candidates interested in studying or conducting research abroad will need to develop an independent program proposal and secure an in-country affiliation.
 Grants will fund project and living expenses for an 8-12 month period.
-Students apply to a specific country for a specific proposal.
-You may only apply to one country to do one project.
-The first step is to select where you would like to go and what you plan to do while in the country.
 Each country has its own number of grants, selection criteria, and eligibility qualifications.
-Please carefully review the requirements for your country of interest.
-This information is also available on the U.S. Fulbright Website.
+Please carefully review the requirements for your country of interest on the U.S. Fulbright Website.

 OSU's Critical Difference for Women offers Professional Development Grants designed to facilitate professional development and career mobility of women.

 Scholarships will be awarded to full-time students, with minimum GPA of 3.30 admitted to an Ohio State approved semester/summer-long study abroad program while attending The Ohio State University in a degree-granting program.

 Established September 1, 1999 to enhance the educational experience of Ohio State students, by providing financial support to participants in Ohio State approved semester, May session, summer or academic year study abroad programs.

 To support undergraduates who wish to enhance their educational experience by studying in a foreign country.

 ASC Merit & Need-Based Scholarships are funds directed toward undergraduate students currently enrolled on the Columbus campus.
 They have been designated by the donor(s) for a specific major or group of majors in the humanities or in the natural and mathematical sciences.